AK-Homberger/NMEA0183-WiFi-Multiplexer/README.md

 # NMEA0183 WiFi Multiplexer with ESP8266 (D1 Mini)
 Reads NMEA0183 messages from two serial (RS232) inputs and forwards multiplexed messages to USB-Serial and WLAN as UDP broadcast.

-The mupltiplexer is powered either from USB connection or with 12 Volt via DC-DC converter.
+The multiplexer is powered either from USB connection or with 12 Volt via DC-DC converter.
 ESP8266 is using Software Serial on ports D7 and D8.

 Main purpose is to provide GPS and AIS information wirelessly to a tablet/smartphone for navigation.